humaneediedofanxiety/obsidian-backup/Build a reliable system for quick learning..md

 **Tags |** #dashboard #learning

-**Time management**, start your day with a dedicated study session and schedule three two-hour blocks into calendar and break down sessions into tiny pomodoro sessions and for priority management, use the [[inverted-pyramid rule]].
+**Time management**, start your day with a dedicated study session and schedule three two-hour blocks into calendar and break down sessions into tiny pomodoro sessions and for priority management, use the [[The Inverted Pyramid Rule.|inverted pyramid rule]].

 **Distraction management**, setup various [[Seperating distractions from productivity.|app blockers]] for mobile and site blockers for laptop and deactivate distracting applications, replace doomscrolling with reading short-form content or youtube videos and movies.